The inhomogeneous Allen--Cahn equation and the existence of prescribed-mean-curvature hypersurfaces: Introduction

-At the core of this strategy is establishing complete regularity of $V$ \emph{allowing multiplicity}.
-For this we employ the regularity theory in our recent work (\cite{BW1}, \cite{BW2}), as well as extensions of ideas therein to account for the non-variational nature of $V$, i.e.\ the presence of both a region with $H_{V} = 0$ and a region with $H_{V} = g\nu$.
-This first step is perhaps of interest independently of Theorem~\ref{thm:existence}, and produces the following general result concerning Allen--Cahn limit varifolds, which says that $V_{0}$ and $V_{g}$ are indeed critical points, in $N,$ of $A$ and $A - {\rm Vol}_{g}$ respectively; moreover, they are embedded and quasi-embedded respectively up to codimension $7$ singular sets.
+At the core of this strategy is establishing regularity of $V$ \emph{allowing multiplicity}.
+For this we employ key results (Theorem~\ref{BWregularity} and Theorem~\ref{nonvar-SS} below) from the regularity theory in our recent work (\cite{BW1}, \cite{BW2}), as well as extensions of ideas therein, which are in particular sufficiently general to account for the non-variational nature of $V$, i.e.\ the presence of both a region with $H_{V} = 0$ and a region with $H_{V} = g\nu$.
+This first step is perhaps of interest independently of Theorem~\ref{thm:existence}, and produces the following general result concerning Allen--Cahn limit varifolds $V$ arsing from Morse index bounded critical points, which says that $V_{0}$ and $V_{g}$ are indeed critical points, in $N,$ of $A$ and $A - {\rm Vol}_{g}$ respectively; moreover, they are embedded and quasi-embedded respectively up to a codimension $7$ singular set.
+(See Figure~\ref{fig:PMC_structures} for a depiction of the possible local structure of $V$ at a point away from the singular set.)
+Completeness of $N$ is not necessary for this result.